ebusato/analysis-go/README.md

 * `pulse` implements structures and functions for analysing and plotting pulses.

 * `detector` describes the detector compononents common to the dpga and test bench apparatus: capacitors, channels, quartets, drs, etc.
-  Components specific to the dpga and test bench apparatus are defined in the `dpga/dpgadetector` and `testbench/tbdetector` respectively.
+  Components specific to the dpga and test bench apparatus are defined in the `dpga/dpgadetector` and `testbench/tbdetector` packages respectively.